 You should always refrain from driving if you have taken one or more medications and exhibit any of the following symptoms:

-The zero limit for narcotics means that it is prohibited to drive with narcotics in the blood, regardless of whether you are affected or not.
-Many drugs remain in the blood for a long time – for example, hashish and marijuana can remain in the blood for up to two months – which means that someone trying a drug at a party may be found guilty of driving under the influence of narcotics several weeks later.
+The zero limit for narcotic-classified substances means that it is illegal to drive with narcotics in the blood, regardless of whether you are affected or not.
+Since many drugs remain in the blood for a long time, a person who takes a drug may be convicted of driving under the influence of narcotics much later.

 It is forbidden to drive with narcotics in the blood

 It is prohibited to drive if you cannot drive in a safe manner due to illness.
-The law equates driving dangerously due to illness with driving dangerously due to fatigue or the influence of alcohol or drugs.
+This means that if you are so ill that your driving ability is impaired, it is just as illegal to drive as it is when you are fatigued or under the influence of alcohol, drugs, or unsuitable medication.

 Do not take chances – always contact your doctor before getting behind the wheel if you are unsure whether your medical condition is making you unfit for driving.

-Nearly all strong emotions affect us as drivers, often in a negative way.
-This does not mean that you must refrain from driving when you are angry, depressed, annoyed or sad.
-It is important, however, that you are aware of the fact that your emotions can affect your driving and that, in the worst case, they can lead to you making foolish decisions.
+Strong emotions affect us as drivers, often negatively.
+This does not mean that you must never drive when you are angry, depressed, irritated, or sad, but it is important to be aware that your emotions can affect your driving and, in the worst case, lead to unwise decisions.

 Irritation, anger and other strong emotions make most people worse drivers